 AudioRange Wireless TV Headphones (ITE-1000)

-- No Pairing or Bluetooth Required
+No Pairing or Bluetooth Required

-- Single & Dual Versions
+Single & Dual Versions

-- 10 Hour Battery Life
+10-Hour Battery Life

-- 100 Foot Range
+100 Foot Range

-- Works With Nearly Any TV (Connections: Optical, RCA, 3.5 mm Cable)
+Works With Nearly Any TV

-- 30 Day Satisfaction Guarantee
+30-Day Satisfaction Guarantee

-- Built-in Mic for Conversation
+Built-in Mic for Conversation

-- Extra Charger Included
+Extra Charger Included

-The AudioRange ITE-1000 TV Headphones check every box on my list of recommended features plus they even offer a few extra but helpful bells and whistles.
-They are also a breeze to set-up and use.
-And, I believe they are the best wireless TV headphones for seniors and the elderly because of this.
+The AudioRange ITE-1000 TV Headphones check every box on my recommended features, plus they even offer a few extra but helpful bells and whistles.
+They are also a breeze to set up and use.

-To get started using these wireless TV headphones, you simply plug a transmitter box into your TV.
-You have multiple options too that should accommodate any TV made in the last 15 years: optical connection, RCA (the red/white plugs) and a 3.5 mm audio cable (headphone jack).
+You have multiple options too that should accommodate any TV made in the last 15 years: optical connection, RCA (the red/white plugs), and a 3.5 mm audio cable (headphone jack).
 Plus it comes with all the cables you might need too.

 Once you have connected it to your TV and turned it on, it automatically connects to the headphones without any work (or technical knowledge!) on your part.